Tsuyoshi Wada: Move to the MLB (2012–2015)

-Wada signed a minor-league contract with invitation to spring training with the Chicago Cubs on January 24, 2014, but he was released on March 23, 2014.
+Wada signed a minor-league contract with an invitation to spring training with the Chicago Cubs on January 24, 2014, but he was released on March 23.
 He re-signed with the Cubs on another minor league contract the next day.
 His contract was selected from the Triple-A Iowa Cubs on June 22, and he was optioned to Iowa.
 He was recalled by the Cubs on July 8, and started the second game of that day's doubleheader against the Cincinnati Reds.

 In 2014 Wada compiled a 4–4 record and a 3.25 ERA.
-His strongest outing came on August 24, 2014 when he took a no-hitter into the seventh inning against the Baltimore Orioles.
-He was removed from the game after giving up a solo home run, the only hit he allowed in the contest.
+His strongest outing came on August 24, when he took a no-hitter into the seventh inning against the Orioles.
+He was removed from the game after giving up a solo home run, the only hit he allowed all day.
 The Cubs won 2–1, and Wada was credited with the win.
 He was signed to a one-year $4 million contract after the season.
-Wada made seven starts for the Cubs during May and June 2015 before suffering a shoulder injury, he returned in September but pitched out of the bullpen.
+Wada made seven starts for the Cubs during May and June 2015 before suffering a shoulder injury.
+He returned in September but pitched out of the bullpen.

-Fukuoka SoftBank Hawks (second period)
+Fukuoka SoftBank Hawks (second stint)

 2016

 Wada returned to Japan, signing again with the Fukuoka SoftBank Hawks of Nippon Professional Baseball for the 2016 season.
-In 2016 season, Wada finished the regular season with a 24 Games pitched, a 15–5 Win–loss record, a 3.04 ERA, a 157 strikeouts in 163 innings.
-And he was honored with the 2016 Pacific League the most wins Champion and 2016 Pacific League Winning percentage leader.
+He finished the regular season with a 15–5 win–loss record, 3.04 ERA, and 157 strikeouts in 163 innings.
+He had the most wins and best winning percentage in the Pacific League.

 2017

 On May 22, Wada had left elbow surgery and spent three months in rehabilitation.
 On August 27, he made a comeback and pitched against the Chiba Lotte Marines, and recorded 1,500 strikeouts in total.
-In 2017 season, he finished the regular season with a 8 Games pitched, a 4–0 Win–loss record, a 2.49 ERA, a 34 strikeouts in 47 innings.
-On November 1, he pitched against the Yokohama DeNA BayStars as a starting pitcher in the 2017 Japan Series.
+He finished the 2017 regular season with a 4–0 record, 2.49 ERA, and 34 strikeouts in 47 innings.
+On November 1, he started against the Yokohama DeNA BayStars in the Japan Series.